ClickHouse/clickhouse-docs/docs/en/faq/operations/index.md

 -   [Does ClickHouse support multi-region replication?](/docs/en/faq/operations/multi-region-replication.md)

 :::info Don’t see what you're looking for?
-Check out our [other FAQ categories](/docs/en/faq/) and also browse the many helpful articles found here in the documentation.
+Check out our [Knowledge Base](/knowledgebase/) and also browse the many helpful articles found here in the documentation.
 :::